debanjandhara/rough_notes/Youtube Transcript/Creator/Introduction: The New Era of Social Media.md

 Of course.
-Here is a comprehensive summary of the key points and main ideas presented in the video.
+Here is a comprehensive summary of the key points and main ideas presented in the video (https://www.youtube.com/watch?v=Vcqgw5zWtDQ) .

 ### **Introduction: The New Era of Social Media**